The-Sequence-Ontology/MSO/README.md

 The ontologies are fully reasoned with all axioms asserted.
 However, we also provide both ontologies unreasoned (MSO_unreasoned.owl and SO_unreasoned.owl) in case users wish to import them into their own ontologies for reasoning.

 We consider the ontologies to be in the beta-testing phase.
-We are in the process of integrating terms from the SO currently in use that were added since it branched from our working copy, as well as a number of other tasks.
-But the main structure of both ontologies is in place.
+We are in the process of integrating terms from the SO currently in use that were added since it branched from our working copy, and the annotations still need much work.
+But the taxonomy and important relations in both ontologies are in place.

 ### Guidelines for users